Sunbright53/Robot/README.md

-Thsi is training me for Autumate tester
+This is training me for Automate tester